Saturday, November 24, 2018

 ‘Go my dear friend pigeon, give this to King Yayati,’ said Minister Veer.

-Minister Veer revealed that there was no mysterious land or lake, he made the story to attract and catch goons.
+Minister Veer revealed that there was no mysterious land or lake.
+He made the story to attract and catch goons.

 Minister Veer was praised for his bravery and wit.